Audit Committee Charter

 - At least one member will be an "audit committee financial expert" as defined in the rules of the SEC.

-The responsibilities and duties of the Audit Committee shall include:
+The responsibilities, duties and powers of the Audit Committee shall include:

 - Reviewing the reports of management, internal audit and the independent auditors concerning the design, implementation and maintenance of the Company's internal controls and procedures for financial reporting, including meeting periodically with the Company's management, internal audit and the independent auditors to review their assessment of the adequacy of such controls and to review before release the disclosure regarding such system of internal controls required under SEC rules to be contained in the Company's periodic filings and the attestations or reports by the independent auditors relating to such disclosure;